Krishnakrish77/movier/README.md

 # MovieR

 MovieR is an application that allows users to discover, search, and get information about movies and TV series.
-The app provides a user-friendly interface to explore a vast collection of movies, view details, and watch trailers.
+The app provides a user-friendly interface to explore a vast collection of movies, view details, manage watchlists, and watch trailers.

   <img src="screenshots/HomeScreen.jpg" alt="Home Screen" width="300"/>